 In 1961, the district purchased five acres of land east of what was then the Main Elementary (the current Learning Resource Center).
 Indian Creek Elementary opened later that year, on September 5, 1961, under the leadership of Principal Richard Benz and a staff of 23.

 In 1962, the school underwent renovations to add 10 classrooms to the school.
-Since then, the school has gone through various renovations including the addition of a new media center, gymnasium, classroom, and upgrades to the school’s infrastructure.
+Since then, the school has gone through various renovations, including adding a new media center, gymnasium, classrooms, and upgrades to the school’s infrastructure.

 In 2016, Indian Creek Elementary was named a National Blue Ribbon School (one of 279 public schools to earn the award and one of only five Iowa schools to be honored).
 The award honors schools where students achieve very high learning standards or are making notable improvements in closing the achievement gap.

-Today, Principal Marilee McConnell and a staff of 65 are dedicated to provided the best possible education for their more than 530 students.
-Indian Creaks strives to develop and empower all learners to reach their highest potential and embraces the following mission statement: “Success for all, every day.”
+Today, Principal Kelly Kretschmar and a staff of 68 are dedicated to providing the best possible education for their more than 430 students.
+Indian Creek strives to develop and empower all learners to reach their highest potential and embraces the following mission statement: “Success for all, every day.”